seth-nelson/seth-nelson/README.md

 # Hi, I'm Seth 👋 Software Engineer @ The Architects :rocket:

 ## :mortar_board: A little bit about me
 My newest adventure is joining an amazing team at The Architects.
 I have a passion for building beautifully responsive user interfaces.
 I strive to keep code DRY and reusable, as well as learn new technologies along the way.
-I'm currently working with Next / Typescript / Firebase.
+I'm currently working with React / Typescript / GraphQL / Apollo / NX.

 ## :computer: My preferred tools
 ![](https://img.shields.io/badge/OS-iOS-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)